FahadFarrukh/FahadFarrukh/README.md

 Greetings! 👋 I am Fahad Farrukh, currently in the final year of my Bachelor of Computer Science program at DHA Suffa University.

 I have a versatile skill set in the world of development.
 I have a strong background in web development, specializing in technologies like PHP, HTML, CSS, and JavaScript.
 Furthermore, I have significant experience in mobile app development with Flutter/Dart and Kotlin for Android.
-My coding proficiency extends to languages such as C, C++, Java, Python, and even COAL Assembly Language.
+My coding proficiency extends to languages such as C, C++, Java, Python, and COAL Assembly Language.
 I'm well-versed in Object-Oriented Programming, Data Structures, and Database Management Systems using SQL.
 In addition, I'm skilled in navigating the Linux OS environment. 🌐🚀

 My experience extends to the fascinating fields of Artificial Intelligence and Machine Learning aswell, where I've successfully completed projects and acquired in-depth knowledge of various machine learning algorithms and AI concepts, further enhancing my journey in the tech world. ⚡💻